openedx/edx-proctoring/docs/testing/test_plan.md

     - [ ] A button or link to start the exam
 - [ ] Click the link to start the exam
 - [ ] You should see the first unit in the exam
+- [ ] The exam timer is shown and functions properly (LINK)
-- [ ] Click and my exam using the timer banner
+- [ ] Click end my exam using the timer banner
 - [ ] You should see an interstitial confirming if you want to submit
 - [ ] Submit the exam
 - [ ] You should see an interstitial confirming the exam has been submitted
 - [ ] If you navigate away and return to this section you should still see the submitted interstitial

-#### A learner is not able to enter an expired exam (Instuctor paced courses only)
+#### A paid track learner is not able to enter an expired exam (Instuctor paced courses only)

 - [ ] In studio, set the due date for the exam in the past
 - [ ] Log in as a verified learner and navigate to the timed exam section
 - [ ] An interstitial is shown stating that the due date for this exam has passed

-#### Additional Features
-- review exam answers after due

 ## Exam Timer

 #### The exam timer functions during a timed special exam
-- [ ] Log in as a verified learner and and beginning timed or proctored exam
+- [ ] Log in as a verified learner and begin a timed or proctored exam
 - [ ] When viewing exam content there should be a banner with the following information:
     - [ ] Notification you that you are in a timed exam
     - [ ] A button to end the exam